Jalen Morton

-Jalen Morton (born July 6, 1997) is an American professional football quarterback for the Houston Gamblers of United Football League (UFL).
+Jalen Morton (born July 6, 1997) is an American professional football quarterback for the Columbus Aviators of United Football League (UFL).
 He played college football at Prairie View A&M and went undrafted in the 2020 NFL draft.
 He played for the Hamilton Tiger-Cats of the Canadian Football League (CFL) from 2021 to 2022.

 Early life

 Morton attended Seguin High School in Arlington, Texas.
 During his high school years, he passed for 1,041 yards and had 10 passing touchdowns.

 College career

 Morton appeared in one game his freshman season and retained his redshirt status.
 In 2016, Morton appeared in nine games with four starts.
 His first colligate start was against Rice, where he completed 18 of 29 passes for 278 yards and two touchdowns.
 He also ran for 47 yards and a touchdown in the 44–65 loss.
 In 2018, Morton ran for a school record 255 yards on just eight carries in a victory against Arkansas–Pine Bluff.
 He scored four rushing touchdowns while adding another two in the air.